01183 218197

 Cars with UK plates are easy for authorities to deal with, a quick check against databases will tell them if the car is insured, has an up to date MOT and Road Tax and enables them to send speeding and parking tickets to the right address.
 Cars with foreign number plates are much harder to deal with and as a result, slip through the net.

-London Councils estimate that although foreign drivers only make up two percent of drivers, they account for five percent of motoring offences.
+London Councils predicted that although foreign drivers only make up two percent of drivers, they account for five percent of motoring offences.
 Some 330,000 parking tickets are issued to foreign motorists in Britain with one local authority saying that a third of the most persistent offenders owned foreign registered vehicles, suggesting the driver was resident.
 Despite this, only 4 cars were clamped by the DVLA last year.

 There are doubtless quite a few drivers of foreign registered cars that are deliberately not re-registering their cars and evading the costs of responsible motoring.
 There will be another group simply unaware that they should have done so and not sure how to go about it.
 You can find out more about how to re-register your car in the UK here.